What to consider

 Up until three years ago, my mother could go up and down stairs at my home and the realisation that she couldn’t do this anymore was a real watershed moment.
 We brought a bed from upstairs and made a room for her downstairs.
 It isn’t ideal though, as we only have a small downstairs cloakroom, so we’re now looking at adapting downstairs to get a small en suite wet room for her.

 In a hospice

 Hospice care is for people living with terminal or life-limiting illnesses.
-Hospices focus on caring for people as individuals, and looking after their emotional needs and wellbeing as well as their medical needs.
-They provide a range of services, including counselling, psychological and spiritual support, practical advice, and pain management.
+Hospices focus on caring for people as individuals.
+They look after their emotional needs and wellbeing, as well as their medical needs.

 I think the whole environment of the hospice movement is about openness, about talking about it, and recognising and coming to terms with it.

 In a care home